 Access to most Tube stations is via numerous steps.
-The London underground system can become very crowded at peak times and, therefore, difficult for those with mobility problems.
+The London metro system can become very crowded at peak times and, therefore, difficult for those with mobility problems.

 Many deep-level Tube stations have escalators to platforms.
 But nearly all the stations with escalators or lifts also have stairs between street level and the ticket hall and/or between the escalator/lift and the platforms.
 The dowloadable Tube map on our free London travel maps page indicates which Tube stations are step-free.